Need to know

 If you have more than one account, you could be wasting huge sums of money on pointless fees and insurance premiums.

-The good news is that it is much easier to consolidate all your accounts into one than people think.
-Many funds say this process can be completed in ten minutes.
-It is also easy to consolidate your super through MyGov.
+The good news is that it's much easier to consolidate all your accounts into one than people think.
+Some funds say you can complete this in a few minutes.
+It's also easy to consolidate your super through MyGov.

 CHOICE tip: Not sure if you have multiple accounts?
 Visit MyGov to locate all your super accounts and trace any lost super you may have.